ROBOTIS-GIT/emanual/docs/en/platform/msgs/JointOffsetPositionData_msg.md

  ```

 - Description
-This message is used when creating [GetPresentJointOffsetData.srv].
+This message is used when creating [GetPresentJointOffsetData.srv]{: .popup}.

     * ` string  joint_name`
 &emsp;&emsp; joint name